yahoo/validatar/README.md

 Pig parameters are not supported in the pig query.
 Instead, use our parameter substitution (see below).

+Running REST tests require no other dependencies and can be launched with Java instead of hadoop jar.

 ## Writing Tests

 ### Test file format

 Test files are written in the YAML format.
-See example in src/test/resources/.
+See examples of all different datasources in src/test/resources/.
 The schema is as follows:

 ```
 name: Test family name : String
 description: Test family description : String
 queries:
    - name: Query name : String : Ex "Analytics"
-     engine: Execution engine : String Ex "hive" or "pig"
+     engine: Execution engine : String Ex "hive" or "pig" or "rest"
      value: Query : String : Ex "SELECT COUNT(*) AS pv_count FROM page_data"
    ...
 tests: